Moissa-what? Learn more about moissanite

 Because jewelry grade moissanite is man made gemstone, it is grown in a laboratory rather than mined out of the ground, making moissanite a green & eco-friendly gem.
 Furthermore, moissanite is not associated with terrible mining conditions and unsafe working environments, also making it an ethical option.
 No digging of giant holes in pristine ecosystems, no human rights abuse, no funding of conflicts in war torn countries!
 Moissanite is an ethical gem, giving you complete peace of mind.

 What brand do you carry?

 We offer our own line of top quality gem, the Identity Moissanite.
 Our brand rivals any big names out there in terms of quality, and wildly surpasses them in terms of value.
-Our moissanite is always completely colorless (meaning that it falls in the D/E/F color grade, and we even offer a D color option), and of top quality.
-In addition, we cut all our round gems in a ideal Hearts & Arrow pattern, which translate to an impeccable faceting and ideal symmetry.
+Our moissanite is always completely colorless (meaning that it falls in the D/E/F color grade, and we even offer a signature D color option), and of top quality.
+In addition, we cut all our round gems in ideal Hearts & Arrow pattern, which translate to an impeccable faceting and ideal symmetry.
 An ideal cut gem is the sparkliest of gems!
 A 1/2 carat round colorless Identity Moissanite starts at only $275.

 How is it graded?

 Moissanites are graded by color and clarity ranges, rather than specific gradings like diamonds.
 (Find out more about how diamonds are graded for color, clarity, cut, and carat in the "Knowledge" section of the website).

 Here are the main characteristics that determine a moissanite's grading: